duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

 Warning: this currently only works on Ubuntu.
 Mac is not supported.

 Warning: on Ubuntu 16, you need to remove and re-insert the SD card.
-On Ubuntu 18 or 20 this is not necessary.
+On Ubuntu 18 or above this is not necessary.

 Plug the SD card in the computer using the card reader.